supertree-toolkit/stk/doc/tutorial.rst

 :command:`stk sub_taxa -e -s SUBFILE input.phyml output.phyml`

-The GUI is done by simply clicking :menuselection:"`STK Functions -> Sub Taxa`, loading your subs file, and clicking :menuselection:`Sub taxa`.
+To use the GUI, simply clicking :menuselection:"`STK Functions -> Sub Taxa`, loading your subs file, and clicking :menuselection:`Sub taxa`.

 .. note::  It is important here to only substitute in *existing taxa* so use
            the -e flag on the CLI and click the :menuselection:`Only existing taxa` in the GUI

-For very large datasets it is probably best to split up your subs files into stages.
-For example, replace Orders with Families; then another file for Families to Groups; and a final file to go from Groups to genera.

-Finally, to guard against errors and bugs, back-up your data '''before''' carrying out substitutions.
+Finally, to guard against errors and bugs, back-up your data '''before''' carrying each set of substitutions.
 If you come across something that went wrong, report a bug on our Launchpad.
 Replacing taxa in trees is not straightforward at times so this definitely the time to check your backups.